si-meone/DiskSpaceInformer/README.md

 Use ant and Java 1.7.0_21 was done on mac. my mac has ant 1.8.2

-*was also tested on lubuntu 12.10
+*Tested on lubuntu 12.10
+*Tested on Mac OS X 10.8.5 (12F45)
+*Tested on Windows XP latest SP

 New In Versions
 ===============